epn-vespa/tutorials/cassini-titan-flyby/README.md

 ## Next step
 Launch TopCat.
-This will automatically start the SAMP HUB hosted by TopCat.Right click on a raw displays several options depending on the data format.Select send via SAMP to topcat.
+This will automatically start the SAMP HUB hosted by TopCat.Right click on a raw displays several options depending on the data format.Select send via SAMP to TopCat.
 This option is available for data of mime type equal to application/x-votable+xml only.

 ## References